22 March 2020

 To provide a more meaningful estimate of the project's future value to the firm the estimated project value is discounted by using a Go Get rate...

-As each project progresses through the pipeline the GoGet rate and estimate of project value is revised based on newer, more accurate information.
-In general the GoGet rate should improve at each step.
+As each project progresses through the pipeline the GoGet rate and estimate of project value are revised based on newer, more accurate information.
+In general, the GoGet rate should improve at each step.
 Occasionally, the chances diminish.